adrianlarion/quick-grep/README.md

 # Quick Grep
-* Quick grep one-liner reference and tutorial.
+* Quick grep reference and tutorial.
 Combine these simple options into longer ones as needed.

 ----